 To modify data or filter data according to our need, we can select or deselect which data to show on the plot from the Horizontal (Category) Axis Labels option.
 For our case, we need to show only the Odd serial number’s data.
 So we need to deselect the Even numbers from the list like in the image below.

-Read More: How to Change Axis Labels in Excel (3 Easy Methods)
+Read More: How to Edit Chart Data in Excel

 Step 4: Exit Select Source Data Panel